 How are interest rates determined?

-Your employer and plan provider determine the interest rate associated with the 401(k) loan.
+Your employer and plan provider determines the interest rate associated with the 401(k) loan (although rates are typically tied to the overall interest market or the prime rate).
 Therefore, every plan is different.

 What happens if I leave my employer while I still have a 401(k) loan balance?